DoubleHelixApp/doublehelixapp.github.io/docs/advanced-topics.md

 ### Add a new reference

-It's possible to onboard a new reference to WGSE-NG either by opening a GitHub issue with [this template](https://github.com/WGSE-NG/WGSE-NG/issues/new?assignees=chaplin89&labels=reference&projects=&template=add-a-new-reference.md&title=%5BReference%5D+Please+add+a+new+reference) or by using the following code:
+It's possible to onboard a new reference to DoubleHelix either by opening a GitHub issue with [this template](https://github.com/DoubleHelixApp/DoubleHelix/issues/new?assignees=chaplin89&labels=reference&projects=&template=add-a-new-reference.md&title=%5BReference%5D+Please+add+a+new+reference) or by using the following code:

 ```python
 manager = RepositoryManager()